ysoftwareab/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (12.0)

+### Removed: `app.allowRendererProcessReuse`

+The `app.allowRendererProcessReuse` property will be removed as part of our plan to more closely align with Chromium's process model for security, performance and maintainability.

+For more detailed information see [#18397](https://github.com/electron/electron/issues/18397).

+### Removed: Browser Window Affinity

+The `affinity` option when constructing a new `BrowserWindow` will be removed as part of our plan to more closely align with Chromium's process model for security, performance and maintainability.

+For more detailed information see [#18397](https://github.com/electron/electron/issues/18397).

 ### Removed: Pepper Flash support

 Chromium has removed support for Flash, and so we must follow suit.
 See